-- The audit fee includes the fees for the annual and interim audits of the financial statements of the Fund. - Audit-related services comprise the provision of statutory Supervisor reporting and the audit of the Investor Register. - 3.
-Offer document costs include an external review of the Product Disclosure Statement. - Legal Fees comprise the provision of legal services to the Fund in relation to the change of custodian.
+- The audit fee includes the fees for the annual and interim audits of the financial statements of the Fund. - Fees paid by the Manager on behalf of the Fund for one-off audit fees in relation to the review of accounting matters in the current financial year. - iii.
+The audit of the Investor Register and statutory Supervisor reporting. - V. Offer document costs include an external review of the Product Disclosure Statement. - Legal Fees comprise the provision of legal services to the Fund in relation to changes to the Statement of Investment Policy and Objectives and Product Disclosure Statement.